thisoktipus/my-repo/Lesson Plan_ Cryptography Fundamentals.md

 Let's look at a couple.

 **DES** - The original block cipher algorithm was developed by IBM in the 70s.
 However, with a key length of 56 bits, by the 90s it became apparent it wasn't sufficiently secure against brute force attacks with modern computers.

-**Triple DES** - Introduced in the late 90s Triple DES employs 3 keys with a strength of 168 bits.
-But this comes at a price.
-Slow performance.
+**Triple DES** - Introduced in the late 90s, Triple DES employs 3 keys with a strength of 168 bits.
+But this comes at a price: slow performance.

 **AES** - Replacing DES in the early 2000s, it features a block size of 128 or 256 bits and three key length options: 128, 192, and 256.

 # Asymmetric Key Encryption
 As you can probably surmise, symmetric key encryption has its limitations.
 How does one exactly get the secret key to the recipient securely?  **Asymmetric Key Encryption** aims to solve some of the issues that arise from symmetric key encryption.
 Lets use a mailbox as an analogy.
 The mailbox is available to the public which represents the public key.
 Everyone who knows the address can reach the mailbox and put a package in it.
 However, only the owner has a key to open it and access the packages.
 Let's get a bit more technical since asymmetric key encryption is widely used in HTTPS, Bitcoin, PGP (to securely send emails) and SSH.

-Both parties involved must generate key pairs on their computers.
-A public key and a private key.
+Both parties involved must generate key pairs on their computers: a public key and a private key.
 Lets say Alice wants to encrypt a message for Bob.
 They first start by exchanging their public keys.
 Alice takes Bobs public key and encrypts the message.
 She then sends the encrypted message to Bob who uses his private key to unlock it and read it.
 Even Alice would not be able to decrypt the message because she does not have Bobs private key.
 The strength of asymmetric encryption now lies with Alice and Bob to securely store their private keys.

 ![Asymmetric Encryption Diagram](https://www.cheapsslshop.com/blog/wp-content/uploads/2017/09/Asymmetric-Encryption.png)